top of page

 Note: Another Y-DNA match to Etheldred's line is

 Benjamin Boon, born in 1820 in South Carolina, who I have not been able to identify.
 There are three Boling Boons in this northeastern area of North Carolina who are sometimes confused.
 One is older and died ca. 1800 and his wife was named Sally.
 The second Boling Boon (Etheldred's Y-DNA match)--the son of Allen Boon--was born in 1801 in North Carolina, moved to Wayne Co., GA, married Mary Kemp, and had children named Nicholas, John and Allen.
 (I have both autosomal and Y-DNA matches to him.)
-The third Boling Boon was also born in 1801 in Northampton, NC, and was the son of William Boon (1755-1806) and Susannah Jenkins (1776-1806), William being the son of Joseph Boon (1730-1794) and Savory.
+The third Boling Boon was also born in 1801 in Northampton Co., NC, and was the son of William Boon (1755-1806) and Susannah Jenkins (1776-1806), William being the son of Joseph Boon (1730-1794) and Savory.
 This Boling is named as a son in the will of his mother Susannah Jenkins Boon and may be the Boling Boon who later appears in Edgecomb Co.
 NC records.

 8. John Boon--The likely father of Etheldred and his probable brother Bird Boon, John Boon was born ca. 1747-49 in Hertford Co.
 NC.
 (Hertford Co.
 NC was created out of Northampton Co.
 NC in 1759.)
 John died shortly before the 1790 census was taken in August 1790.
 He is last mentioned in tax records of 1794 and 1797 in Hertford County.
 (Bird Boon was born about 1790, probably a few months to a year before John's death.)
 John married Mary Metcalf (ca.1756-1814) around 1770.
 While there are no birth records for John and Mary, their first child, Allen was born in 1771 and the 1800 census shows the widow Mary Boon as born no earlier than 1756.
 If accurate, a 1756 birth date for Mary would mean she was about 15 when her first child was born.
 Assuming Etheldred and Bird are their children, the 7 likely children of John and Mary Boon are: Allen (1771-1812), Nicholas (1773-1806; never married or had children), Martha (ca.1775-1809; she married William Jackson), Etheldred (1776-after 1850), Edith "Edy"(1778-1840; she married William Fergeson), Matthias (1786-1835; who moved to Madison Co, TN) and Bird (1790-1856).